Nick-prog/Talisma-Word-2-PDF/README.md

 # Talisma-Word-2-PDF
- Word file generated through Talisma tend to have issues when automatically generating them to PDF through Adobe Acrobat.
+ Word files generated through Talisma tend to have issues when automatically generating them to PDF through Adobe Acrobat.
 My tool will help automate not only the PDF generation process, but also overcome any hurdles found during processing that require a word file 's text to be recovered and saved again.